J.P. Crawford Preview, Player Props: Mariners vs. Rays

-On Saturday, J.P.
-Crawford (.500 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners face the Tampa Bay Rays, whose starting pitcher will be Aaron Civale.
-First pitch is at 4:05 PM ET.
+On Sunday, J.P.
+Crawford (.326 on-base percentage in past 10 games, 55 points below season-long percentage) and the Seattle Mariners face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 1:10 PM ET.

-In his previous game he had a hitless performance (0-for-5) against the Rays.
+He had a hitless showing in his most recent game (0-for-3) against the Rays.

 J.P.
 Crawford Game Info & Props vs. the Rays